 is there anything else we can do or try?

 thanks for any help you can give me.

 Poor little Elvis...Megacolon is really not fun to deal with.

 You may want to ask your vet about a newer prescription food that is available called VMD Feline Gastro (or Medi-Cal Feline Gastro).
 I have switched some of my constipated patients on to this food and have seen great results.
 Many of the patients have been able to come off of medication, or at least reduce their medicines.

-I have had cats that have had to be put to sleep because treatments stopped working.---This question was asked in our Ask A Vet For Free section.---
+I have had cats that have had to be put to sleep because treatments stopped working.

 Disclaimer: Although Dr. Marie is a qualified veterinarian, the information found on this site is not meant to replace the advice of your own veterinarian.
 AskAVetQuestion.com and Dr. Marie do not accept any responsibility for any loss, damage, injury, death, or disease which may arise from reliance on information contained on this site.
 Do not use information found on this site for diagnosing or treating your pet.
 Anything you read here is for information only.